rust-lang/surveys/surveys/2021-annual-survey/high-level-questions.md

     * Have compile times improved?
     * How long does your most complex project take to compile from scratch?
         * Do you use incremental compilation?
 If so, how long does this take?
+    * For the system you primarily compile Rust on, how many CPU threads do you have?
+(Please count logical CPUs here, not cores or sockets.)
+To get this number on Linux, run `nproc`; on macOS, run `sysctl -n hw.ncpu`; on Windows, run `echo %NUMBER_OF_PROCESSORS%`.
     * Do compile times lead to a perceived drop in productivity?
     * How easy is it to improve particularly bad compile times?
     * Are bad compile times usually the case in large codebases or also in small ones?